 - Seamless Transactions.
 The freedom to shop anywhere and anytime

-- Leveled playing field for small shops.
+- The leveled playing field for small shops.
 A small online retailer can compete with the largest retail brick-and-mortar store as long as they are able to deliver a quality customer experience and give an attractive and functional service.

-If you’re thinking of starting or already own an Ecommerce store,it is important you GET IT RIGHT.
+If you’re thinking of starting or already owning an e-commerce store, it is important you GET IT RIGHT.
 The following are vital to the survival of your online retail store

-“Regardless of how pretty your online store is, you need a good delivery service – Its part of the Purchase.” – Benjamin Gundgaard, Founder of Customer Sense
+“Regardless of how pretty your online store is, you need a good delivery service – It is part of the Purchase.” – Benjamin Gundgaard, Founder of Customer Sense

 - Running a store is majorly about good customer experiences, which includes allowing customers to shop in the store whenever and from wherever they want